Keep in Contact While on OPT

-The USCIS at this time states you can travel while your OPT is pending in order to return and search for employment.
+The United States Citizenship & Immigration Service (USCIS) at this time states you can travel while your OPT is pending in order to return and search for employment.
 However, this interpretation is a change from the previous operating instructions.
-The ISA recommendation is that you do not travel outside of the U.S. while your OPT application is pending.
+The recommendation is that you do not travel outside of the US while your OPT application is pending.
 If you have an emergency and must travel it is uncertain as to your risk.

 If you are OPT Approved, meaning you have received your EAD card, you may leave the country and re-enter to resume employment.
-Meaning, once you are OPT Approved, you can only reenter the US if you have already secured employment and can prove that employment.
+Meaning, once you are OPT Approved, you can only reenter the US if you have already secured employment and can provide proof of such.
 You will need to present the following documents to the immigration officer:

-- Form I-20 (signed by a Designated School Official from the Office of International Services)
+- Form I-20 (signed by a Designated School Official from the Office of International Student Services)

 - EAD card

 - Letter from employer stating you are returning to work or a letter from a prospective employer stating when you will begin work.